Kathryn Ruemmler

-Kathryn "Kathy" Ruemmler (born April 19, 1971) is an attorney who formerly served as Principal Deputy White House Counsel and then White House Counsel to President Barack Obama.
+Kathryn H. Ruemmler (born April 19, 1971) is an attorney who was principal deputy White House counsel and then White House Counsel to President Barack Obama.
 Previously a partner at Latham and Watkins co-chairing its white-collar defense group, Ruemmler joined Goldman Sachs in 2020 as a Partner and Global Head of Regulatory Affairs.
 In 2021, she was promoted to Chief Legal Officer and General Counsel.

 Early life and education

 A graduate of Richland High School in Richland, Washington, Ruemmler received a Bachelor of Arts in English from the University of Washington, and earned her Juris Doctor from Georgetown University Law Center.
-She also served as Editor-in-Chief of the Georgetown Law Journal.
+She also was editor-in-chief of the Georgetown Law Journal.